 Types of Attic Insulation

-Now that you realize the importance of a properly insulated attic, you may be thinking about what type of attic insulation is right for your home.
+Now that you understand the importance of a properly insulated attic, you may be thinking about what type of attic insulation is right for your home.

-- Roll-on insulation is generally the least expensive kind of attic insulation because it is somewhat easy and quick for professional contractors to install.
-It is flexible, allowing it to fit snugly between studs, rafters, etc., and the tight fit helps keep the air trapped in the home.
+- Roll-on insulation is generally the least expensive kind of attic insulation because it is relatively simple and quick for professional contractors to install.
+It is flexible, allowing it to fit tightly between studs, rafters, etc., and the tight fit helps keep the air trapped in the home.